MojiFarmanbar/codebase/poetry_ml/README.md

 - Create .venv in the project folder: poetry config virtualenvs.in-project true
 - check the config: poetry config  --list
 check [here](https://python-poetry.org/) for more

+## Git pre-commit
+- pre-commit install (for checking the code style )
+- nbstripout --install (to remove output from your notebooks)